 A scene allows you to visualize 2D and 3D data and analyze geographic information in an intuitive and interactive 3D environment.
 You can choose between a global or local scene to best display your data, such as airline flight patterns, campus facilities, or underground utilities.
+You can view scenes in either the scene viewer or in ArcGIS Pro.

 A global scene is where you can display your 2D and 3D content on a sphere based on Web Mercator (Auxiliary Sphere) or GCS WGS 84 world coordinate systems.
 A global scene is good to use when you want to understand or provide context for phenomena that wrap around the spherical surface of the earth, such as global weather measurements, world population, or shipping lanes.
 You can also use a global scene to display your 3D data at a city level or even down to a building site level.
 See an example.